alanwsmith/bitty/docs/release-notes/under-consideration.md

 ## Under Consideration

+- TODO: Add a `this.api.sleep` which does an async sleep for you.

 - TODO: CONFIRM: If `el.bittyPreant` is
 called on a bitty element it searches for a parent bitty element that it's nested in.
-If it finds one, it's returne.
+If it finds one, it's return.
 Otherwise the result is undefined.

 - TODO: CONFIRM: `el.isTarget` and `el.isSender`